oliviermirat/ZebraZoomDocumentation/docs/tracking/trackingOnCluster.md

 This process will create three files in the folder in which you typed *python -m zebrazoom* which will be needed for the next step.

+**Important:** please remember that **all the videos you want to analyze must have a different name** even if they are in different sub-folders.
+It will be much more difficult to visualize tracking results and to analyze behavior without following that convention.

 ### Step 6: Launching the tracking on the server with the sbatch command:

 First you will need to transfer the three files previously created onto the server.
 You can do that simply by using the file explorer in windows: this will be much simpler to do if you "Pin to quick access" the folder on the server in which you arrive after typing *ssh username@nameOfServer* as suggested above.
 Alternatively, you could also type the three following lines in GitBash: